bolknote/violawww/doc/VIOLA_FUNCTIONS.md

 ```
 /* Draw text rotated 45 degrees, scaled 1.5x */
 drawTextTransformed(100, 100, 1, "Hello", 45.0, 1.5, 1.5);

+/* Draw text rotated around custom point */
+drawTextTransformed(100, 100, 1, "Pivot", 30.0, 1.0, 1.0, 50, 50);
 ```

 **Note:** Falls back to regular drawText if no transformation is needed or XRender is unavailable.
+If axisX/axisY are not specified, rotation occurs around the center of the text.

 ---